vishnu-gp/algorithm-ds/README.md

 # Algorithms and Data Structures
-Algorithms and Data Structures programming exercises written in PHP.
+Algorithms and Data Structures programming concepts and excercises.